geopython/pycsw.org/_drafts/new-pycsw-website.md

 ---
 layout: post
-title: New Website
+title: New pycsw Website
 ---

-In time for [FOSS4G2013](http://2013.foss4g.org), we're happy to announce the new [website](http://pycsw.org)!
+In time for [FOSS4G2013](http://2013.foss4g.org), we're happy to announce our new, updated [website](http://pycsw.org)!
 Notable changes:

 - a [blog](http://pycsw.org/blog) is now available, and part of [Planet OSGeo](http://planet.osgeo.org)
 - new design using [Bootstrap](http://getbootstrap.com), mobile friendly